 Both of these routers can form the base for a strong and reliable mesh system.
-With identical software features and compatibility with all other Eeros for expansion, either option will cover most people's needs.
+Both options will cover most people's needs with identical software features and compatibility with all other Eeros for expansion.
 The Eero Pro 6 takes the speed up a notch and coverage thanks to a slightly taller size and a more modern Wi-Fi 6 setup.
 It feels like money well spent at $30 more than the older Eero Pro, especially if you have or might upgrade to an internet connection faster than 500Mbps.

 Eero Pro 6 vs. Eero Pro: A big upgrade

-At first glance, the Eero Pro and Eero Pro 6 look like the same device, but several key upgrades are on the Pro 6.
-The first and most obvious upgrade is Wi-Fi 6, also known as 8082.11ax, which can immediately deliver on speed upgrades to compatible devices.
-This means your mesh connection gets an upgrade as well if it's used on your system.
+At first glance, the Eero Pro and Eero Pro 6 look like the same device, but the Pro 6 packs in several great upgrades.
+The first and most obvious upgrade is Wi-Fi 6, also known as 802.11ax, which can immediately deliver speed upgrades to compatible devices.
+If you're building an Eero mesh, you also get some extra speed for your mesh connection.

-Eero Pro has a total connection speed of AC2200, which breaks down roughly to 866.7Mbps on each of the high and low 5GHz bands and around 400Mbps on the 2.4GHz band.
-On the Eero Pro 6, a more robust high 5GHz band has 2,402Mbps thanks to a 4x4 antenna setup compared to 2x2 on the previous generation Pro.
-The low 5GHz band has 1,202Mbps, and the 2.4GHz band comes in with 574Mbps, which makes up the Eero Pro 6's AX4200 connection.
+Eero Pro has a total connection speed of AC2200, which breaks down roughly to 866.7Mbps on each high and low 5GHz band and around 400Mbps on the 2.4GHz band.
+On the Eero Pro 6, a more robust high 5GHz band has 2402Mbps thanks to a 4x4 antenna setup compared to 2x2 on the previous generation Pro.
+The low 5GHz band has 1201Mbps, and the 2.4GHz band comes in with 574Mbps, which makes up the Eero Pro 6's AX4200 connection.

 This fairly huge upgrade in speed allows Eero to recommend the Pro 6 for gigabit connections, roughly double the older Pro's speed at 550Mbps.
 While only Wi-Fi 6 devices will be able to access the full speed of these routers, older Wi-Fi 5 devices will be supported and should also see some speed improvements while connected to a remote Eero Pro 6 node thanks to the stronger link between each point.